Athletics at the 1968 Summer Olympics – Men's 800 metres

 The men's 800 metres competition at the 1968 Summer Olympics in Mexico City, Mexico.
 The event were held at the University Olympic Stadium on October 13–15.
 Forty-four athletes from 32 nations competed.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
-The event was won by Ralph Doubell of Australia, the nation's second title in the men's 800 metres—and its first medal in the event since its first title in 1896.
+The event was won by 0.2 seconds by Ralph Doubell of Australia, the nation's second title in the men's 800 metres—and its first medal in the event since its first title in 1896.
 Wilson Kiprugut of Kenya improved on his 1964 bronze to take silver, becoming the seventh man to win a second medal in the 800 metres.
 Tom Farrell's bronze put the United States back on the podium for the first time since 1956.

 Background

 This was the 16th appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 Three finalists from 1964 returned: bronze medalist Wilson Kiprugut of Kenya, fourth-place finisher Tom Farrell of the United States, and eighth-place finisher Jacques Pennewaert of Belgium.
 American Wade Bell, the 1967 Pan American champion, was a favorite to challenge Kiprugut.

 The Dominican Republic, El Salvador, Nicaragua, Senegal, and Sudan appeared in the event for the first time; East Germany and West Germany competed separately for the first time as well.
 Great Britain and the United States each made their 15th appearance, tied for the most among all nations.